*TreadmillReviewGuru helps consumers find the best home fitness products. When you buy a product we recommend, we may earn a commission.

 A simple manual lap screen is also available.
 There is no audio in the pre-programmed or manual workouts, so this is a great time to sync your phone to the x11i via the Bluetooth function.
 This way, you can listen to your own music on the x11i speakers while you use the preprogrammed or manual modes.

-NordicTrack values this at nearly $500! iFit is NordicTrack’s subscription app that features more than 16,000 different workouts and classes — both indoors and out!
+iFit is NordicTrack’s subscription app that features more than 16,000 different workouts and classes — both indoors and out!
 You can log in on your treadmill and then access any of the content via your machine.
-When you purchase an x11i, the first year of iFit is included for free.
-After that, an iFit subscription costs $15/month for one user or $33/month for up to four users.
-(Comparatively, Peloton is $39/month.) iFit requires internet — you must have accessible WiFi to connect to when you first set up the treadmill. iFit offers many classes and features:
+When you purchase an x11i, the first month of iFit is included for free.
+After that, an iFit subscription costs $39/month for five profiles. iFit requires internet — you must have accessible WiFi to connect to when you first set up the treadmill. iFit offers many classes and features:

 - Studio-based classes: bootcamp, interval training, and combo routines that alternate strength training with running segments.
 The trainer provides direction as he/she works alongside you and other participants in the studio. iFit automatically adjusts the speed and incline for you at the direction of the trainer.
 (You can override this at any point — just hit any QuickControl speed or incline button to adjust as needed.)